Cheshire East public transport news and notices

-Passengers can find bus stop timetable displays at over 1021 bus stops in Cheshire East.
+Passengers can find bus stop timetable displays at over 999 bus stops in Cheshire East maintained by Ansa Transport.
 We try to update displays at bus stops the day before a service change but this can be a few days either side.
 We put the date at the top of each display to show when it was last updated.

 You can report any errors / queries using the Bus stop infrastructure and timetable display reporting form or phone 0300 123 5500 (Monday to Friday 9:00 - 16:00).

-Public transport is now provided by Transport Service Solutions (TSS) - a company owned and controlled by Cheshire East Council.
+Public transport is now provided by Ansa Transport - a company owned and controlled by Cheshire East Council.

 For Bus and Train times call Traveline 0871 200 22 33 calls cost 12p per minute plus your phone company's access charge.